 The studies about Nyatapola says that the statue of Shiddhi Laxmi is 9 feet tall, carved in black stone.
 That statue has 9 heads but in three rows.
 The very first row has 5 heads and is called Chandi Bhadra kali.
 Similarly, the second row with three heads is called Pratysngira.

-At last, but not the least, the top acne is called shiddhi Laxmi.
+At last, but not least, the top acne is called shiddhi Laxmi.
 This immense and bold statue had nine pairs of hands.
-Also, there are two figures of Mahakal Bhairav and Masan Bhairav at either side of the statue.
+Also, there are two figures of Mahakal Bhairav and Masan Bhairav on either side of the statue.

 With those stone guardians, you may have noticed the four Ganesh temples in four corners of the Nyatapola.
 They are the temple of Drighu Ganesh.
 They were established over there for the protection of the temple.
 Two out of the four temple faces the south.
 And the rest of the two to the north.

 Right behind the temple, a north-facing stone tap unknowingly adds beauty to this structure.
 The first plinth of the temple holds this tap.